 Human Rights Due Diligence

-Resolved: Shareholders request the Board of Directors prepare a report, at reasonable cost and omitting proprietary information, on Tyson’s human rights due diligence process to assess, identify, prevent, mitigate, and remedy actual and potential human rights impacts.
+RESOLVED: Shareholders request the Board of Directors prepare a report, at reasonable cost and omitting proprietary information, on Kroger’s human rights due diligence (HRDD) process to identify, assess, prevent and mitigate actual and potential adverse human rights impacts in its operations and supply chain.

-- Identify and assess the human rights impacts of Tyson’s business and plans to prevent and mitigate harm;
+- The human rights impacts of Kroger’s business activities, including company-owned operations and supply chain, and plans to mitigate adverse impacts;

-- Explain the types and extent of stakeholder consultation; and
+- The types and extent of stakeholder consultation; and